gardener/gardener-extension-shoot-rsyslog-relp/docs/development/getting-started-remotely.md

 ## Prerequisites

 - Make sure that you have a running Gardener setup with provider extensions.
 The steps to complete this can be found in the [Deploying Gardener Locally and Enabling Provider-Extensions](https://github.com/gardener/gardener/blob/master/docs/deployment/getting_started_locally_with_extensions.md) guide.
+- Make sure you are running Gardener version `>= 1.95.0` or the latest version of the master branch.

 ## Setting up the Rsyslog Relp Extension